amalmurali47/onaws/README.md

 ## Given an input list

-### WARNING: onaws resolves each hostname individually, so if you're going to supply many hostnames, it's faster to resolve them first with a tool like [MassDNS](https://github.com/blechschmidt/massdns)!
+### WARNING: onaws resolves each hostname individually, so if you're going to supply many hostnames, it's significantly faster to resolve them first with a tool like [MassDNS](https://github.com/blechschmidt/massdns)!

 `onaws` accepts line-delimited hosts on STDIN.
 This is helpful if you want to pipe the output of other tools to `onaws`: